Similarities And Differences, Full Review!

 On these instruments, the frets and strings can be reached more easily if you have shorter fingers or smaller hands.
 However, these travel-sized instruments like the guitalele and ukulele also have some downsides.

-We mentioned that having smaller hands will help you play these instruments, and that means having larger hands or longer fingers can make you a problem playing Guitalele or Ukulele.
+We mentioned that having smaller hands will help you play these instruments, and that means having larger hands or longer fingers can make you have a problem playing Guitalele or Ukulele.

 Plus, these travel-sized instruments are not going to project the same sound as a full-size guitar, but recently some instrument manufacturers are making high-end travel-size instruments.